dguehennec/Rigantes-Tools/README.md

 	# Maven is used to generate Firefox extension (xpi) of Rigantes Tools sources.
 	# There are 2 profiles (Dev en Prod)

-	# In Dev mode, just des sources is packaging, use the next command line
+	# In Dev mode, just sources is packaging, use the next command line
 	mvn clean install -PDev

 	# In Prod mode, sources is closure, jsDoc is generated and Sonar is executed